-Maintain a drug-free workplace by prohibiting the manufacture, distribution, possession or use of narcotics, drugs or controlled substances in the workplace or while conducting Company business.

-Ensure that applicants, employees and contingent workers are treated fairly without regard to their race, color, creed, religion, sex (including pregnancy, childbirth or related medical conditions), age, ethnicity, national origin and identity, mental or physical disability (including HIV and AIDS), veteran status, family status, sexual orientation, gender identity or expression, genetic information or other categories defined by federal, state or local law.
-Eliminate any impediments to equal employment opportunities.

-Ensure that veterans and disabled veterans are provided equal employment opportunities.
+- Maintain a drug-free workplace by prohibiting the manufacture, distribution, possession or use of narcotics, drugs or controlled substances in the workplace or while conducting Company business; - Ensure that applicants, employees and contingent workers are treated fairly without regard to their race, color, creed, religion, sex (including pregnancy, childbirth or related medical conditions), age, ethnicity, national origin and identity, mental or physical disability (including HIV and AIDS), veteran status, family status, sexual orientation, gender identity or expression, genetic information or other categories defined by federal, state or local law.
+Eliminate any impediments to equal employment opportunities; - Ensure that veterans and disabled veterans are provided equal employment opportunities; and - Enforce a zero tolerance policy regarding the trafficking of persons in the performance of any Company contract with the federal government.

-Do not:

-Discriminate against individuals in the terms and conditions of employment based on race, color, religion, sex, ethnicity, national origin and identity, age, mental or physical disability (including HIV and AIDS), pregnancy, protected veteran status, marital status, sexual orientation, gender identity and expressions, genetic information, or other categories defined by federal, state or local law.

-Discriminate against individuals in the terms and conditions of employment based on disability or perceived disability.

-Offer to hire, hire or do business with current or former government employees unless the transaction has been vetted by Legal and the Ethics and Compliance Department.

-Failure to comply with these laws, government contracts and Company policies and procedures can:

-- Jeopardize the Company's ability to participate in any government program - Result in the loss of a particular government contract - Require the Company to contact appropriate law enforcement authorities, a government agency or others, which could lead to criminal or civil prosecution of both you and the Company - Subject you to the full range of disciplinary actions, up to and including termination
+- Discriminate against individuals in the terms and conditions of employment based on race, color, religion, sex, ethnicity, national origin and identity, age, mental or physical disability (including HIV and AIDS), pregnancy, protected veteran status, marital status, sexual orientation, gender identity and expressions, genetic information or other categories defined by federal, state or local law. - Discriminate against individuals in the terms and conditions of employment based on disability or perceived disability. - Offer to hire, hire or do business with current or former government employees unless the transaction has been vetted by the Legal and Compliance Departments. - Engage in severe forms of trafficking in persons, procure commercial sex acts or use forced labor in the performance of any Company contract with the federal government. - Failure to comply with these laws, government contracts and Company policies and procedures can: - Jeopardize the Company's ability to participate in any government program; - Result in the loss of a particular government contract; - Require the Company to contact appropriate law enforcement authorities, a government agency or others, which could lead to criminal or civil prosecution of both you and the Company; and - Subject you to the full range of disciplinary actions, up to and including termination.

-O. I have a friendly working relationship with a government client and would like to give him a \$25 gift certificate to a restaurant that I can't use.
-Since it's a small amount, and I'm not asking for special treatment, it's OK, isn't it?

-No. We are prohibited from giving or accepting cash or cash equivalents from a government client, regardless of the dollar amount.
-This action could suggest that you are seeking favors or special treatment.

-- I am concerned that a colleague who works with me on a government contract is involved in the submission of false Medicare claims.
-What should I do? - Bring your concerns to your Supervisor or call the Corporate Integrity HOTLINE (1-800-838-2552), where you may report your concerns anonymously and without fear of retribution.